zy2438633945/lab4/README.md

 <Line options={options} data={{ labels, datasets }}>
 ```

-Now you can create more apis and keep adding more charts to your app.
+Now you can create more APIs and keep adding more charts to your app.

 ## Deploy to Vercel

-After you've finished building, you can push your code to GitHub, and go to vercel.com to import it, follow the instruction there it will automatically deploy you app in a couple minutes!
+After you've finished building, you can push your code to GitHub, and go to vercel.com to import it, follow the instruction there it will automatically deploy your app in a couple of minutes!